NeethuMuraleedharan/NeethuMuraleedharan/README.md

 - 👋 Hi, I’m Neethu Muraleedharan
 - 👀 I’m interested in becoming a Data Scientist
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science from Lancaster University, Bailrigg,England,UK
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me @neethu.muraleedharan6@gmail.com

 <!---
 NeethuMuraleedharan/NeethuMuraleedharan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.